 Bra cup measurement.
 We only need this one if your top is one of these: Una, Estelle, Heather, Vivian, Nora, Nayeli, Dahlia, Grace or Gilda.
 One of the tops with built in cups.

 Measure the cup of the bra you ideally worse for these measurements, like so: Cup side to center, through the most protruding spot.
 If your bra is heavily padded, perhaps measure one that isn't, or measure the inside of it but following the same principle (following the inverted curve).

 So if you're getting a top that's not a bodysuit and doesn't have sleeves, you are done!

-If you're getting something that's a bodysuit like Estelle, Grace, Indra, Tulia, Nora, Fearie, Millaray, Helene, Paloma, Dolores, Tamsin, Eleonor, Yona, Octavia or something modified with added panties we also need two more measurements:
+If you're getting something that's a bodysuit like Estelle, Soraya, Indra, Tulia, Nora, Fearie, Millaray, Helene, Paloma, Dolores, Tamsin, Eleonor, Yona, Octavia, Azura, Raina or something modified with added panties we also need two more measurements:

 Crotch depth measurement.
 Measured sitting down - from the waist marker to the chair in a straight line like so: